statpng/statpng.github.io/_posts/2019-01-26-DegreesOfFreedom.md

 *In statistics, the number of degrees of freedom is the number of values in the final calculation of a statistic that are free to vary*

+Moreover, the degree of freedom also means the model complexity, i.e., the larger the degree of freedom is, the simpler model is.

 <!-- more -->

 As a starting point, suppose that we have a samples of independent normally distributed observations,